hlfernandez/garmin-data/README.md

 # Garmin Data Analysis

 My motivation to create this repository was creating a bar chart race of running shows usage.
+Currently, it includes scripts for creating other charts like the distribution of run lengths or the summary of weekly kilometers in a year.

 ## Garmin Data